Commonly associated with Scotland, tartan is a woven cloth consisting of interlacing threads creating a pattern. This pattern is known as the sett.

 Next, comes the reed, which is the part of the loom which pushes the weft yarn together with the warp to form the fabric.

-To help eliminate faults, each warp thread is fitted with a ‘dropper’: a small loop-shaped pin through which the yarn is threaded.
-If the yarn breaks, the ‘dropper’ drops down and stops the loom.
+Each warp thread is fitted with a dropper to eliminate as many faults as possible.
+These are small pins in which the yarn is threaded through at the back of the loom.
+If the yarn breaks, the dropper drops down and the loom stops.

 Almost done, next up is DARNING: